 "ForzaTech is the engine, tools, and pipelines that drive both the Forza Motorsport and Forza Horizon series of games," the job description says.
 "In addition to adding new features like raytracing to support the next console generation, we are also enriching the toolset to support an open world action RPG—Fable."

 Several scriptwriters from Batman: Arkham Knight joined Playground Games to work on the rumored Fable 4, as reported by VGC (opens in new tab).
 As of August 2019, Arkham Knight senior scriptwriter Kim MacAskill, Martin Lancaster, and Craig Owens are all apparently on the project.

-The latest rumors making the rounds were drawn from a video leaked from an unverified source, allegedly providing a brief overview of Fable 4's setting and structure.
+Fable 4 setting rumors were drawn from a video leaked from an unverified source, allegedly providing a brief overview of Fable 4's setting and structure.
 Problem is, it's since been scrubbed from the internet.
-You can check out the original Reddit thread where the video was shared if you like, but here's the gist:
+You can check out the commentary on the original Reddit thread (opens in new tab) where the video was shared if you like, but here's the gist:

 - It'll feature first- and third-person perspectives

 - It's possible to ignore the main quest

 - Time travel and interplanetary travel will feature